 To answer the « it’s too expensive » comment, you need to understand that a products quality and conception has a price.

 Also, our work schedules aren’t the classical intense factory working hours.
 We don’t skimp on break times.
-We work from 9h in the morning to lunch time.
-Then from 1pm to 5.
+We work from 9am to 12.
+Then from 1pm to 5pm.
 We have a break in the morning and a break in the afternoon.
-We have an hour to have our lunch.
+We have an hour's break over lunch.
 We treat our staff with respect and dignity and we don’t want to make people work hectic, untenable working hours.
 The holidays are a bit harder, it gets really busy but everybody mucks in and we make sure the work schedules aren’t too intense in holiday periods. 😓

 Since we are a small family business we can’t make economies of scale, meaning we can’t save money by making massive amounts.
 We can’t stock large deliveries of raw material, meaning we can’t get interesting prices.💲 Big compagnies can negotiate with their suppliers ; we aren’t at that stage yet and we don’t want to be. 🤨